Reference · Guides

 May 1, 2026 · authentication · auth

-Base44 Authentication Patterns: Login, MFA, SSO, and Session Management
+Base44 Authentication Patterns: MFA, SSO, and Sessions in 2026

 Authentication on Base44 is mostly handled by the platform's User module, but the defaults are insufficient for production.
 The July 2025 SSO bypass disclosure proved that.
 This article walks the auth patterns that work in 2026: email/password with proper reset flows, Google OAuth with domain verification, MFA enforcement at the role level, server-side session validation, and the specific extensions you need on top of the platform's built-in auth to meet OWASP A07.